For immediate release:

 The Trustees of the Hall have interpreted the Constitution to mean that the person has performed significant service over many years to enhance the well-being of Amateur Radio.

 Ed Frazer, VE7EF, has been an Amateur Radio operator since 1953.
-In his early days, he was President of the University of British Columbia (UBC) Amateur Radio Club while earning his degree as a Professional Engineer.
-He subsequently earned a Master of Business Administration (MBA) degree.
+In his early days, he was President of the University of British Columbia (UBC) Amateur Radio Society (Hamsoc) while earning his BASc in Electrical Engineering.
+He subsequently earned a Master of Business Administration (MBA) degree from Simon Fraser University.

-In addition to his career, Ed also made a significant contribution to Amateur Radio in Canada including serving as the President of the UBC Amateur Radio Club and the North Shore Amateur Radio Club (NSARC).
-He is also the Co-founder of the British Columbia Amateur Radio Coordination Council (BCARCC) and has held both Director and Officer positions ever since.
+In addition to his professional career, Ed also made significant contributions to Amateur Radio as the President of the North Shore Amateur Radio Club (NSARC) in North Vancouver and as co-founder of the British Columbia Amateur Radio Coordination Council (BCARCC), where he held both Director and Officer positions and is currently serving as its Secretary.

-Ed also served Amateur Radio on the national level as the RAC Director for the British Columbia and Yukon Region and as the Chair of the RAC Administration and Finance Committee.
+Ed also served Amateur Radio on the national level as the RAC Director for the British Columbia and Yukon Region, Chair of the RAC Administration and Finance Committee, and member of the RAC Tower Committee which assisted Amateurs with the new antenna tower requirements in CPC-2-0-03.
 In addition, he served for eight years as the Chair of the Board of Trustees for the Canadian Amateur Radio Hall of Fame.

 A detailed account of his achievements will be presented in an upcoming edition of The Canadian Amateur magazine.